An Entropy-based Text Watermarking Detection Method: Experiments

 \subsection{Main Results}

-Before detection, we measured the generation quality of all generated texts.
-Specifically, we are able to achieve 31.0\% and 30.4\% in pass@1\cite{chen2021evaluating} for HumanEval and MBPP dataset respectively, comparable to \citet{lee2023wrote}'s.
+Before detection, we measure the generation quality of all generated texts.
+Specifically, we are able to achieve 31.0\% and 30.4\% in pass@1\cite{chen2021evaluating} for the HumanEval and MBPP dataset, respectively, comparable to \citet{lee2023wrote}'s.
 For the Rotowire and C4 dataset, our generated output can achieve 7.24 and 3.25 in text perplexity (PPL) using OPT-6.7B \cite{zhang2022opt}.

-Table \ref{table_main} shows that for the low-entropy scenario, code detection, our detector would achieve the best detection accuracy against other baselines.
-Specifically, for HumanEval and MBPP respectively, our method could achieve a 10.6\% and 5.6\% improvement than SWEET in true positive rate while maintaining a low-than 5\% false positive rate.
+Table~\ref{table_main} shows that for the low-entropy scenario, watermarked code detection, our detector would achieve the best detection accuracy against other baselines.
+Specifically, for HumanEval and MBPP, respectively, our method could achieve a 2.5\% and 9.4\% improvement than SWEET in TPR while maintaining a low-than 5\% FPR.

-Table \ref{table_main} shows that for the high-entropy scenarios using Rotowire and C4 datasets, our method is better than SWEET and is very similar to the original KGW method, with very minor differences.
+For the high-entropy scenarios using the Rotowire and C4 datasets, the detection performance of our method is overall very similar to other baselines, sometimes even better than some baselines.